Chapter 4

 When he tempted and overcame Adam and Eve, he thought that he had gained

-possession of this world; "because," said he, "they have
+possession of this world; "because," said he, "they have chosen me as

-and thus He provided a way by which they might be restored to His favor,
+thus He provided a way by which they might be restored to His favor, and

-and brought back to their Eden home.
+brought back to their Eden home.
 Christ undertook to redeem man and to

 rescue the world from the grasp of Satan.
 The great controversy begun in